Greater Poland Uprising (1806): Advance on Masovia and Warsaw

 In the same time, the Russian army under command of Bennigsen, invited by the Prussian King, captured Warsaw on 2 November and created a bridgehead on the left bank of the Vistula river.

 Meanwhile, the French helped the insurgents and liberated Kłodawa on 17 November.
 Then, they marched east and fought for the first time near Bolimów, where they finally defeated the Russians in two skirmishes on the 22 November.
 After that, Murat's Corps fought another battle near Sochaczew four days later and approached near Warsaw.
 Bennigsen evacuated the garrison on 27 November and burned the bridge, then he ordered to murder Polish citizens in the city right-bank district Praga (like 12 years earlier).
 The French captured the city just a few hours later.
 Joachim Murat entered Warsaw welcomed as liberator.

 The combined Franco-Polish maneuver cut the enemy country in half and isolated about 30,000 Prussian soldiers in Silesia.

 Mainly due to the action of Wybicki at the beginning of January 1807, the regular Polish army, organised like other Napoleon's armies, had 23,000 soldiers (20,000 of them were from the Poznań and Kalisz Departments).
 The French Emperor stayed in Poznań between 27 November and 12 December 1806.

 Napoleon himself arrived at Warsaw four days later, when he created a new plan called "Pultusk operation".
 The Emperor wanted the cross the Vistula river and Destroy Bennigsen's forces.
-The French maneuver started on 23 December, when Le Grande Armée attacked the Russian rearguard which withdrew after a few hours.
+The French maneuver started on 23 December, when the Grande Armée attacked the Russian rearguard which withdrew after a few hours.
 Napoleon finally engaged Bennigsen in two big battles at Pułtusk and Gołymin on a Christmas Day two days later.
 However, despite achieving a tactical victory, the Russians withdrew.
 The French now controlled the right bank of the Vistula and attempted to destroy Bennigsen's army.
-This situation ultimately led to the bloody battle of Eylau on 7-8 February 1807.
+This situation ultimately led to the bloody battle of Eylau on 7–8 February 1807.